LSSTDESC/LSSTDarkMatter/streamsim/README.md

 The general information of the stream and the simulation will display in the terminal.

-Note the code was generating a line of N dwarfs with Gaussian profile to mimic the stream.
+Note the code generates a line of N dwarfs with Gaussian profile to mimic the stream.
 The half-light radius of the dwarf rh = width/2.35 --0.02 deg in this case and number of dwarf N = length/rh -- 14 in this case.

+* run_generate.py

+this code will run generateInstCat.py to generate a grid of catalogs with varius surface brightness, distance, stream width, etc.

 * doimsim.py

 after a mock catalog is generated, you can use doimsim.py to generate images with imSim

-* run_generate.py

-this code will run generateInstCat.py and doimsim.py to generate a grid of catalogs and the associated images with varius surface brightness, distance, stream width, etc.